 The next step would be to apply for your tribal membership and CDIB.
 A CDIB (Certificate of Degree of Indian Blood) is a card issued by the Bureau of Indian Affairs.
 This card certifies your degree of Indian blood based on the blood quantum listed for your ancestor on the Dawes Roll.
 Once you have these records, you are a citizen of the Cherokee Nation.
 If you’ve found the Dawes roll number for your ancestor, then you’re half way there.
 All you need in order to apply for you citizenship within the Cherokee Nation is to provide birth records proving your descendancy from the Dawes enrollee.

 Okay, I’m ready to apply for my CDIB and membership.
 Where do I go?

 You can apply for your CDIB and membership card through the Cherokee Nation.
 You will need to contact the Cherokee Nation Tribal Registration office for more information about what to send and where to send it.
 You can learn all about the registration process at their website: Cherokee Nation Tribal Citizenship.
-Or you can contact them via mail at:

 My ancestors are not on the Dawes Roll.
 What now?